sumanthrb/insights/_posts/2025-05-18-DevOps-Tranf.md

 The Reality is almost every organization today claims to be “doing DevOps.”

-On the surface, everything looks modern and well-equipped:
+On the surface, everything looks modern and well-equipped:<br>
-  1.CI/CD pipelines are in place
+  1.CI/CD pipelines are in place<br>
-  2.Applications run on cloud infrastructure 3.Kubernetes clusters manage deployments
+  2.Applications run on cloud infrastructure<br>
+  3.Kubernetes clusters manage deployments<br>
 It feels like DevOps has been adopted.

-But scratch beneath the surface…
+But scratch beneath the surface…<br>
-  1.Releases are still slow and painful
+  1.Releases are still slow and painful<br>
-  2.Production incidents keep recurring
+  2.Production incidents keep recurring<br>
-  3.Debugging takes longer than expected
+  3.Debugging takes longer than expected<br>
-  4.Developers are frustrated navigating complexity Despite all the right tools, outcomes haven’t improved.
+  4.Developers are frustrated navigating complexity<br>
+Despite all the right tools, outcomes haven’t improved.
 #### So What going wrong....?

 ---